Ice Cream Science

 The Science of Ice Cream.
 Sounds a bit heavy doesn’t it?
 Maybe a bit boring?
-You just want to get on with inventing crazy flavor combinations don’t you?
+You just want to invent crazy flavor combinations don’t you?

 Science will help you in two important ways:

 - When something’s not working, it will help you fix it